Supply List for Basic First Aid Kits

 - Eye Pads - Used to protect an injured eye and absorb drainage.

 - Eye Wash - Sterile wash solutions are perfect to help rinse the eye or a wound site.

 - CPR Shield - Barrier protects both victim and rescuer from bodily fluids during CPR.

 - Tongue Depressors - Used for splinting or even applying ointments.

 - Elastic Bandage - Used to help secure dressings, cold packs, wrap and protect an injured area.

 - Triangular Bandage - Use as a sling, tourniquet or even to help splinting.

 - Adhesive Tape - First aid or medical tape, holds gauze dressings and splinting material in place.

-- Cold Packs - Instant, ready-to-use cold pack helps control swelling, sprains, fractures, burns and contusions.
+- Cold Packs - Instant, ready-to-use cold packs help control swelling, sprains, fractures, burns, and contusions.